Faculty Advisor Resources

 The Career Services office provides comprehensive career exploration and preparation services for Trocaire College students and alumni.
 Assistance is available in the following areas: assessing career direction and career options; full and part-time job search; creating resumes and cover letters; and practicing job interview skills.
 Additionally, Career Services hosts several opportunities for students to meet directly with employers each semester.
-All students are encouraged to register with Trocaire Connect to access job postings and to visit the Career Services website to get career advice and view current job postings.
+All students are encouraged to visit the Career Services website to get career advice and view current job postings.
 Career Services also coordinates the Professional Mentorship Program.
 The Professional Mentorship Program pairs students with working professionals in order prepare students for their intended careers.

 The Career Services office is located in room 122 on the Choate campus.

 The Wellness Center offers comprehensive services and programming to promote student success and healthy lifestyle choices.
 Counseling Services, Health Records, Accessibility Services, and wellness programming are functionalities under the auspices of the Wellness Center.
 In an effort to sustain healthy living, services and programming are offered year round.
 Students may also visit the Wellness Center for resources related to physical and emotional wellbeing, as well as being referred to community-based organizations who can assist them.
 The Wellness Center is located in room 118 on the Choate campus.